ginvoicing/yii2-jwt/README.md

     ->permittedFor('http://example.org')
     // Configures the id (jti claim)
     ->identifiedBy('4f1g23a12aa')
-    // Configures the time that the token was issue (iat claim) ->issuedAt($now)
+    // Configures the time that the token was issued (iat claim) ->issuedAt($now)
     // Configures the time that the token can be used (nbf claim) ->canOnlyBeUsedAfter($now->modify('+1 minute'))